Eschatologue/CM_wiki/docs/spells/description/core/cantrip.md

 **Components:** V
 **Duration:** Instantaneous

 You unleash a string of insults laced with subtle enchantments at one creature you can see or hear within range.
-The target must succeed on a Wisdom saving throw or take 1d6 Psychic damage and have **:d20-dis: Disadvantage**{ .d20 } on the next attack roll it makes before the end of its next turn.
+The target must succeed on a Wisdom saving throw or take 1d6 Psychic damage and have **:d20-dis: Disadvantage**{.d20} on the next attack roll it makes before the end of its next turn.

 ***Cantrip Upgrade.*** The damage increases by 1d6 when you reach levels 5 (2d6), 11 (3d6), and 17 (4d6).